 Laggan Farmhouse, in the famous whisky town of Dufftown, provides guests with an authentic country welcome.
 Traditionally furnished, the farmhouse is a step back in time.

-Gowanbrae Bed and Breakfast situated near the centre of Dufftown is a lovely Victorian house close to all the local amenities, as well as nearby Glenfiddich.
+Gowanbrae Bed and Breakfast situated near the centre of Dufftown is a lovely Victorian house, close to all the local amenities and an easy 15 minute walk from Glenfiddich Distillery.

 Blervie is perfectly positioned close to Benromach, walking distance (along the Dava Way) to Dallas Dhu, not far from either Glen Moray or Cardhu.
 The house has 10 luxurious but affordable rooms in a large Historic Environment Scotland listed house that is fully renovated.